-Be a little outrageous in your approach to putting together your new space—for the first time in a long time, there’s no one to second-guess you or question your decisions.
+After divorce, be a little outrageous in your approach to putting together your new space—for the first time in a long time, there’s no one to second-guess you or question your decisions.
 Life is all about you for the moment, so make the most of it and do whatever feels right no matter how off the wall your inner-critic tells you it may be.

 A dining room with vintage table and mismatched modern chairs?
-A zen sanctuary with buddahs and candles?
+A zen sanctuary with buddhas and candles?
 A hanging chair in your living room?
 In fact, we recommend shoving your inner-critic in a box and burying it in the basement throughout this entire process—and maybe just leave it there permanently.
 This is the perfect time to go a little crazy and do the decorating that delights your adventurous side.

 Don’t Be Scared to Seek Some Help

 Many divorces make it difficult to truly trust others for some time.
 As much as your post-divorce design and decorating should be all about you, you don’t have to do it alone.
 Professional interior decorating advice that accommodates your personal sense of style is more affordable than ever thanks to the internet.
 Interior designers are no longer reserved for the uber-wealthy.
 So don’t let the past get in the way of living your future now.
 Start dreaming up your ideal designs today and unleash your inner design diva to create the home they’ve always wanted.

 Services like Decorist can help you go room by room for flat rates as low as $199.
 They’ll design, style, and source the perfect furniture, accents, and materials to make your newly single space the uplifting haven you deserve after divorce.
 A little professional experience can help you stretch your budget and explore options you might have otherwise missed, giving you better bang for every decorative buck you spend.